nyangweso-rodgers/databases-and-messaging-services/01-databases/Readme.md

   - **Better resource utilization**: By reducing the time taken to execute queries, indexes lead to a better utilization of server resources (CPU, memory) allowing the system to handle more queries and users simultaneously.
   - **Support for constraints**: Indexes are used to enforce unique constraints (like primary keys) in databases ensuring data integrity.
   - **Optimized data access patterns**: indexes enable the database to optimize complex queries, especially in large datasets, by efficiently managing data access patterns.

+- **Creating an Index In PostgreSQL**

+  - You create an index in SQL using the `CREATE INDEX` statement.
+  - **Syntax**:
+    ```sql
+      CREATE INDEX index_name ON table_name (column1, column2, ...);
+    ```
+  - **Example 1**: Single Column Index on Year
+    ```sql
+      CREATE INDEX idx_customers_country on customers (country_code)
+    ```
+  - **Example 2**: Multi-column index
+    ```sql
+      CREATE INDEX idx_customers_country on customers (country_code, year)
+    ```

+- **The Cost of Indexes**: While **indexes** can dramatically speed up data retrieval, they come with some costs:

+  1. **Storage**: Each index requires additional storage space.
+It's essentially creating a copy of the indexed data plus the row pointers.
+For large tables, this can add up to a significant amount of extra storage.
+  2. **Write Performance**: When you `insert`, `update`, or `delete` data in an **indexed column**, the database also needs to update the index.
+This means write operations (`INSERT`, `UPDATE`, `DELETE`) can be slower on tables with many indexes.
+  3. **Maintenance**: As your data changes over time, **indexes** may become fragmented or unbalanced, which can reduce their effectiveness.
+Periodically, indexes may need to be rebuilt or reorganized to maintain their efficiency.
+  4. **Query Optimizer Overhead**: The database's query optimizer must consider all available indexes when planning to execute a query.
+Having too many indexes can actually slow down this planning phase.

+- **When to Use Indexes**:

+  1. **Columns used in `WHERE` clauses**:

+     - If you often search for books by their publication year, indexing the PublicationYear column can help.
+     - For example:
+       ```sql
+        SELECT * FROM Books WHERE PublicationYear = 2023;
+       ```
+     - With the `idx_books_year` index, this query can quickly find the relevant rows without scanning the entire table.

+  2. **Columns used in `JOIN` conditions**:

+     - If you frequently join the `Books` and `Authors` tables on `AuthorID`, indexing this column in both tables can speed up these operations.
+     - For example:
+       ```sql
+        SELECT Books.Title, Authors.Name
+        FROM Books
+        JOIN Authors ON Books.AuthorID = Authors.AuthorID;
+       ```
+     - Having indexes on `Books.AuthorID` and `Authors.AuthorID` can significantly speed up this join operation.

+  3. **Columns used in `ORDER BY` clauses**:

+     - If you often sort books by price, an index on the Price column can help.
+     - For example:

+       ```sql
+        SELECT * FROM Books ORDER BY Price DESC;
+       ```

+     - An index on `Price` would allow the database to retrieve the rows in sorted order without having to perform a separate sorting operation.

+  4. **Columns with a high degree of uniqueness**:

+     - Indexing a column like ISBN, or any unique IDs for each book, can be very effective.
+Searches on this column can quickly narrow down to a single row:
+       ```sql
+        SELECT * FROM Books WHERE ISBN = '9780747532743';
+       ```

+  5. **Foreign key columns**:
+     - These are often used in joins, so indexing them can improve performance.

+- **Remarks**:
+  - Don't create indexes on columns that are updated frequently.
+The overhead of updating the index might outweigh the benefits.
+  - Small tables (less than a few hundred rows) might not benefit much from indexing, as a full table scan might be just as fast.
+  - An index might not be helpful if a column has very low selectivity (i.e., most queries retrieve a large percentage of the rows).
+For example, if you have a Gender column with only 'M' and 'F' values, an index probably won't help much.

 ## 5. Database Sharding